Chapter 3: Student Affairs03:01:08 Sexual Misconduct

 Northeast State Community College strives to maintain an environment that is free of intimidation and encourages education of students to their fullest extent.
 Therefore, the College will not tolerate acts or threats of acts of sexual assault, physical assault, or any type of violence.

-Anyone who is a victim of sexual assault should immediately contact the Northeast State Police Department or the College’s Title IX Coordinator.
-Reporting such an assault does not mean the victim must press charges or take the incident to criminal court.
-The reporting does establish a record of the incident for possible Timely Warning/Emergency Notification alerts to the campus community.
+Anyone who is a victim of sexual misconduct should immediately contact the Northeast State Police Department or the College’s Title IX Coordinator (the Assistant Director of Equity and Compliance).
+Reporting such an incident does not mean the victim must press charges or take the incident to criminal court.
+The reporting establishes a record of the incident for possible Timely Warning/Emergency Notification alerts to the campus community.
 In a case of sexual assault, the victim should make every effort to preserve evidence at the scene of the crime and compose an accurate description of the events leading up to, and during, the attack.

 Back to Top